 In 2000, Carol founded VIVA!
 Youth Singers of Toronto, comprising some of Toronto’s finest musicians and singers.
 VIVA!’s artistic vision is centered on musical excellence and social inclusion with a commitment to regular commissioning and touring as essential components of musical growth.
 VIVA! provides opportunities for young people with disabilities to participate in and contribute to an excellent choir.
-Ten per cent of its membership benefits from support through individualized programming and accommodation.
 From its founding, each of VIVA!’s five choirs has fostered the mentorship of young musicians and emerging leaders.

 Carol has performed across Canada and internationally as a member of the Elmer Iseler Singers and the Elora Festival Singers.
 She currently sings with Choir 21.

 Carol holds a M.Mus. in vocal performance from the University of British Columbia, with degrees in vocal performance and music education from the University of Western Ontario and the University of Toronto.
 She is an Instructor for the Intermediate/Senior Vocal Music Qualifications at the Ontario Institute for Studies in Education, and is a Sessional Lecturer in Choral Conducting at the Faculty of Music, University of Toronto.